Connect with other researchers via our forums and online messaging system

 Respondents also mentioned that there needed to be more space for thematic discussions around collaboration topics, and a more interactive platform that allowed researchers to post details of their research and/or funding, and ask for collaborators.

-To build on this demand for collaboration, AuthorAID has launched a new forum area with a ‘Research Collaboration Space’ that offers an opportunity for researchers to post details of their research projects and put out a request for collaborators.
+The AuthorAID Google Groups discussion forum offers an opportunity for researchers to post details of their research projects and put out a request for collaborators.
 This allows for more public interaction and networking around research and funding opportunities.
 Members can also start optional private discussions through AuthorAID’s existing mentoring and collaboration messaging system:

 Search the AuthorAID network for researchers